chdunbar/general/sdsPowershellDeployment/README.md

 **sdsDeployer.ps1**

+Run it with '.\sdsDeployer.ps1' in Powershell.

-The powershell script has comments that give more detail, but basically you provide some deployment parameters and then run it.
+The script has comments that give more detail, but basically you provide some deployment parameters and then run it.
+It should be fairly easy to modify as well.

 This should make the authoring/testing flow a little easier.
 We can deploy custom and prod solutions without needing to go to the **My Solutions** section in https://sds.azureiotsolutions.com/en-US/CustomSolutions.
 Also we can start a bunch of deployments at the same time (vs opening a bunch of tabs).